lorniu/pdd.el/README.md

   :fine (lambda () (message "kindness, please")))

-;; Use :timeout to set how long one request can wait to connect (seconds) ;; Use :retry to set times auto resend the request if timeout
+;; Use :timeout to set how long one request can wait to connect (seconds) ;; Use :max-retry to set times auto resend the request if timeout

-(pdd "https://httpbin.org/ip" :done #'print :timeout 0.9 :retry 5)
+(pdd "https://httpbin.org/ip" :done #'print :timeout 0.9 :max-retry 5)

 ;; Also, you can see, if the content-type is json, :data will be auto decoded, ;; If the response content-type is json, result string is auto converted to elisp object.